 An employee's vacation earned becomes available for use as it is accrued, and may be used in the payroll period following the payroll period in which it was earned.
-However, no vacation credits shall be eligible for terminal payment until the employee has completed a minimum of one year (twelve months) of continuous paid service in his/her current employment.
+However, no vacation credits shall be eligible for terminal payment until the employee has completed a minimum of one year (twelve months) of continuous paid service in his/her current employment except when the separation is because of layoff.